ecampana/borrow-my-style/README.md

 It is insufficient to merely predict whether an item will be rented since a lender will not be aware under what circumstances their item is predicted to be rented.
 The model is implicitly assuming the apparel will be available for at least a certain amount of time because this is what it observed in the training data for similar items.
 This situation is not ideal so taking inventory lifetime into account in some manner will go a long way in resolving the dilemma.

 A suitable quantity to track inventory trends is rentability, which we define as the average number rentals per week (i.e. rental count/lifetime).
 The lifetime is calculated by taking the difference between the date the item was last listed and the date it was first listed.
-The result are given in units of days and for this reason we divide by 7 so that we may report the lifetime in number of weeks.
+The result are given in units of days and for this reason we divide by seven so that we may report the lifetime in number of weeks.

 We study the rentability distribution of items to see if they fall into separate groups, which will serve as our target value for prediction.